At 5:55 am Morgan texts me and says, “Will you let Wylah out? I’m still traumatized.”

 Then we learn that the batteries in the other camera are also dead, but it has some images, just none that can be used, just someone’s back.
 It is a bad meeting all the way around and we say goodbye.
 Steve tells me we are obviously on our own.
 I say great, now what?
 Pray for snow, lots of snow?
 Let Mother Nature stop him, because nobody else seems capable?

-Right after the detectives leave Morgan walks up and tells us to get K’s phone number for her.
+Right after the detectives leave Morgan walks up and tells us to get Keenan’s phone number for her.
 She wants to call him and confront him.
 She knows that he lives only three houses down the street and we can’t go near him, but she has to do something.
 I was about to say no when Steve agrees and tells her he will ask Rob, in fact he will suggest that they are on hand to record the call.
 Morgan is alright with this and I am surprised.

 Morgan receives a text message from N in Australia in response to her message yesterday, “fifteen minutes and I’ll be free.
 Just let me know.”

 At 6:15 pm send Morgan a text myself, “Dad and I are leaving to go to Aspen to drop off food for Dave (Steve’s friend Dave is laid up so we want to bring him some food), so we are wondering what your plans are, do you want to go with us or go to a friends house and wait till we text you that we are home?”
-Since Steve’s friends is laid up and not answering the phone we have cooked up some of his favorites to cheer him up and we were leaving.
+Since Steve’s friend is laid up and not answering the phone we have cooked up some of his favorites to cheer him up and we were leaving.
 Morgan answers, “Just let me know when you’re home.”
 And I tell her, “OK.”

-As we are putting the ladder away and Steve is wondering how the Sheriff’s department would respond to a crate of batteries at their Christmas party I tell him I am just looking forward to a quiet night with my favorite and only grandchildren.
+As we are putting the ladder away and Steve is wondering how the sheriff’s department would respond to a crate of batteries at their Christmas party I tell him I am just looking forward to a quiet night with my favorite, and only grandchildren.

-We pick Leesa and the kids up just after dark and head home.
+We pick Leesa and the kids up just after dark, and head home.
 On the way Leesa thinks she sees someone she knows in a group of 3 or 4 walking up Equestrian way, just before the turn to our house.
 She wants Steve to stop the truck and he does.

 Leesa leans out and starts talking to the small group.
 One of them is familiar to me, but it is hard to be sure in the dark.
-One answers with her name and Leesa asks her if they have heard anything about the stalker and a most interesting conversation ensues.
-It turns out that three of them know all about it, but after being told to shut up, by one particular girl that seems to think she is in charge, they know nothing.
-It also turns out that this girl says she has knowledge of a “Video that exonerates her boyfriend K” and says this is also well known.
+One answers with her name and Leesa asks her if they have heard anything about the stalker, and a most interesting conversation ensues.
+It turns out that three of them know all about it, but after being told to shut up, by one particular girl (Brooke Harris) that seems to think she is in charge, they know nothing.
+It also turns out that this girl says she has knowledge of a “Video that exonerates her boyfriend Keenan” and says this is also well known.
 Nobody in the group tells her to shut up, and she goes on to explain that she has heard all kinds of weird stories about cameras all over the neighborhood, and does not know exactly what to make of it all.